tudormobile/WpfApp/README.md

 app.Run();
 ```
-- This code creates an extensible IWpfAppBuilder and a IWpfApp with preconfigured defaults that closely match the '*System.Windows.Application*' implementation bundled with the WPF framework.
+- Creates an extensible IWpfAppBuilder and a IWpfApp with preconfigured defaults that closely match the '*System.Windows.Application*' implementation bundled with the WPF framework.
 - Runs the application using the framework application lifecycle defaults.

+> [!TIP]
+> Checkout each example project for additional information.

 [NuGET Package README](docs/README.md) | [Source Code README](src/README.md) | [API Documentation](https://tudormobile.github.io/WpfApp/)